 2.1 Determine VOLL

-The VOLL is a parameter for implementing the ORDC and is set on a daily basis to be equal to the SWCAP, as defined in Protocol Section 4.4.11, System-Wide Offer Caps.
+The VOLL is a parameter for implementing the ORDC and is set to be equal to the SWCAP, as defined in Protocol Section 4.4.11, System-Wide Offer Caps.

 2.2 Determine PBMCL

 Another key part of the ORDC concept is the determination of the PBMCL.
 PBMCL is derived by making certain adjustments to the Loss of Load Probability curve (LOLP).
 LOLP is the probability, at a given level of reserves, of the occurrence of a loss of reserves greater than the reserve level and is therefore determined by calculating the mean and standard deviation of differences between the hour-ahead forecasted reserves and the reserves that were available in Real-Time during the Operating Hour using historical data, as described in greater detail, below.
 The LOLP curve is defined as follows: